Business Website Content: Express Your Brand

 Make the content legible for your audience – consider if they might need a bigger line spacing or a slightly bigger font.
 Make it all about the visitor.
 If they will love your website, so will Google.

-Working on the content with your web agency before the design phase helps them understand your business.
-Not only does it result in a better design of your website, but also eliminates unnecessary delays when creating content right before launch.
+Working on the content before the design helps the web agency understand your business.
+Not only does it result in a better design of your website, but also eliminates unnecessary delays and additional costs when creating content right before launch.

 Both of these things boil down to your site being more functional and compliant with your business’ goals, ultimately resulting in a higher return on investment.